Unfinished Barn Door

 Softwood doors are usually lighter with prominent knots and grain, giving a breezy, homey, and rustic feel.
 They are generally able to be stained or painted to match your preferences.

-Finally, engineered wood doors are smooth and uniform, and are the easiest to customize – though they may look unfinished if they’re installed as it is!
+Finally, engineered wood doors are smooth and even.
+They are also the easiest to customize.
+However, they may look unfinished if installed without any treatment!

 Other Considerations